GoogleCloudPlatform/guest-agent/README.md

 for more information on HTTPS metadata server endpoint and credential details including their lifespan.

-Credentials are stored at these locations -
+Credentials can be stored at these supported locations -

 * Linux: